eoinkelly/notes/clojure/clojure.md

 * OO objects live in an endless now
 * In OO we work with things that are "the concresence of states" not a particular state
-* I have a reference to an object but I don't know what _state_ I have a reference to - it may change over time.
+* I have a reference to an object in memory but I don't know what _state_ I have a reference to - it may change over time.
-* In FP I get a reference to a _state_
+* In FP I get a reference to a _state_ in memory

 ## Leiningen